Reviewing Sono-Tek (SOTK) and Its Competitors

 Sono-Tek (OTCMKTS: SOTK) is one of 45 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it weigh in compared to its competitors?
-We will compare Sono-Tek to related companies based on the strength of its earnings, valuation, analyst recommendations, institutional ownership, profitability, risk and dividends.
+We will compare Sono-Tek to related companies based on the strength of its earnings, dividends, profitability, institutional ownership, risk, analyst recommendations and valuation.

-52.2% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by institutional investors.
-16.0% of Sono-Tek shares are owned by company insiders.
-Comparatively, 14.6% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+52.2% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are held by institutional investors.
+16.0% of Sono-Tek shares are held by insiders.
+Comparatively, 14.6% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

-This table compares Sono-Tek and its competitors gross revenue, earnings per share (EPS) and valuation.

 This table compares Sono-Tek and its competitors’ net margins, return on equity and return on assets.